“If I’m at the highest point in Germany, can I see Italy?”

 The answer is ‘no.’ Closest to the east-northeast is the city of Basel at the Swiss-German-French border at a distance of over 250 kilometres, which is beyond the maximum horizon distance visible from the Zugspitze summit at a height of 2962 metres.

-I made extensive use of Google Earth, Google Maps, Alpenwelt Karwendel, and AMAP Austria (from BEV Bundesamt für Eich- und Vermessungswesen).
+I made extensive use of Google Earth, Google Maps, Alpenwelt Karwendel, AMAP Austria (from BEV Bundesamt für Eich- und Vermessungswesen), and Open Topo Map.
 All determinations are best effort and remain subject to further confirmation.
 I made all photos above on 25 February 2017; alle Fotoaufnahmen sind mit Wasserzeichen versehen worden.
 This post appears on Fotoeins Fotografie on fotoeins.com as https://wp.me/p1BIdT-aNU.